Things To Do

 Explore popular sports in region.

-Football (soccer) is the most popular sport in Polistena, with local clubs and community matches being a significant part of the culture.
+Football is the most popular sport in Polistena, with local teams and a passionate fan base supporting regional leagues.

 Cycling